 One of the newest additions to the South Luangwa, this walking-only camp is perfect for travellers seeking authentic experiences of the national park!
 The minimum age requirement is 12 years.

-Scheduled to welcome its first guests in July 2019, the new Takwela Camp looks set to be a fantastic addition to the North Luangwa, offering vehicle as well as walking safaris!
+Having welcomed its first guests in July 2019, the new Takwela Camp is set to be a fantastic addition to the North Luangwa, offering vehicle as well as walking safaris!